Harry Llewellyn Fowler

-Harry Llewellyn Fowler (May 6, 1895 - ?) was a noted Canadian socialist organizer and key figure in the prairie co-operative movements of Saskatchewan and Western Canada from the 1930s until the 1970s.
+Harry Llewellyn Fowler (6 May 1895 - 10 August 1980) was a noted Canadian socialist organizer and key figure in the prairie co-operative movements of Saskatchewan and Western Canada from the 1930s until the 1970s.

 Biography

-Harry Llewellyn Fowler was born in Prince Edward Island on May 6, 1895, to "poor but honest parents."
+Henry "Harry" Llewellyn Fowler was born in Prince Edward Island on May 6, 1895, to "poor but honest parents."
 Fowler moved to Alberta with his family when he was a teenager.
 Dorothy Fowler has stated that her husband, "had a pretty tough time getting started in the world."

-According to University of Victoria Professor Emeritus of History Ian MacPherson, speaking in 2009, Harry Fowler "played major roles in establishing the Co-operative Refinery, Co-operative Implements, Federated Co-operatives, Co-op Fisheries in Saskatchewan, the Funeral Co-op Association, the Medical Co-op in Regina, Co-op Trust, the Saskatchewan Co-op Credit Society, the Canadian Co-op Credit Society, and various local co-ops and credit unions."
+According to University of Victoria Professor Emeritus of History Ian MacPherson, speaking in 2009, Harry Fowler "played major roles in establishing the Co-op Refinery Complex, Co-operative Implements, Federated Co-operatives, Co-op Fisheries in Saskatchewan, the Funeral Co-op Association, the Medical Co-op in Regina, Co-op Trust, the Saskatchewan Co-op Credit Society, the Canadian Co-op Credit Society, and various local co-ops and credit unions."
 Writing in a 1987 history of the CCIL, Professor MacPherson describes Fowler as, "always a restless, creative leader," and as an "energetic, forceful, imaginative and somewhat iconoclastic co-operative leader," adding, "He was not as successful as a day-to-day manager, at least according to some observers, but as a type of leader necessary for the development of new co-operatives he played a vitally important role.
 More than any other person, he brought together the diverse elements needed to create the necessary momentum and raise the required capital."